Purpose – Activity: Define a Clear Promise in a value statement

 Your value statement is a power tool for focus.

 Focus is your superpower, and a value statement is the power tool that can help you achieve it.
 A value statement targets how you will use your time on what is most important to you.
-When you develop a Mission Statement, you gain clarity on direction and purpose.
+When you develop a Personal Mission Statement, you gain clarity on direction and purpose.
 A value statement will also help you to choose goals that are aligned with purpose.

 Your value statement communicates your unique value.